Adroiti/docs-for-code-review-tools/RuboCop/Lint-ElseLayout.md

-Pattern: Lint/ElseLayout
+Pattern: Odd `else` layout

 Issue: -

 ## Description

-This cop checks for odd else block layout - like having an expression on the same line as the else keyword, which is usually a mistake.
+This cop checks for odd else block layout - like having an expression on the same line as the `else` keyword, which is usually a mistake.

 ### Example